Sujimoshi/avroschema-definer/README.md

 ## 👌 Usage

 This package is used to create Avro Schema definitions.
 It was written in typescript and provide a lot of usefull info from typings, such as infering interface types from schema.
+> This package does not compile your schemas, it just provide simple API for creation of schemas (see [avsc](https://github.com/mtth/avsc) for compilation purposes).

 Here is an example:

 ```ts
 import A from 'avroschema-definer'